mattischrome/console-blog/content/posts/a-list-for-23/index.md

 - Life Experiences
 - Twenty Three
 title: A list for '23
-heroImage: ../../assets/images/defaultHero.jpg
-description: A set of rules for living from now on (in no particular order
 ---
 A set of rules for living from now on (in no particular order)
 + Life is too short to look at adverts.
 Avoid them where possible.
 Block them if you have to.